karlmonson/tenant/README.md

 Tenant allows for storing configuration settings in the database.
 This package is perfect for multitenant applications.

-## Status

-This package is a work-in-progress and is not yet recommended for production use.

 ## Installation

 Install via Composer: